-In light of the recent tax relief changes, we talk about Ltd Company borrowing with clients A LOT at Mortgages for Business.
-Whilst there is no doubt that this is the right way to invest for many, there are still those who choose not to purchase through a Limited Company.
-Jeni Browne offers her thoughts on 3 key reasons why you might still want to invest in your personal name…
+We talk about limited company borrowing with clients A LOT at Mortgages for Business.
+Whilst there is no doubt that this is the right way to invest for many, there are still those who choose not to purchase through an SPV limited company.
+Jeni Browne offers her thoughts on three key reasons why you might still want to invest in your personal name.

-The biggest driver for people opting to use a Ltd Company for their buy to lets is the way you can offset your costs and therefore how much tax you will pay.
-This is mostly beneficial to those whose total income, including gross rental income, pushes them into the 40% tax bracket.
-So, whilst this benefits many landlords, there are also many who do not fall into this group and thus would not benefit in the same way.
+The biggest driver for people opting to use a limited company for their buy to lets is the way you can offset your costs and, therefore, how much tax you will pay.
+This is primarily beneficial to those whose total income, including gross rental income, pushes them into the higher rate, 40% tax bracket.
+So, whilst this benefits many landlords, many do not fall into this group and thus would not benefit in the same way.

-Although Ltd Company mortgage rates have come down considerably over the last few years, there is still a difference between personal and Ltd Company borrowing, especially on standard properties.
+Although limited company mortgage rates have come down considerably over the last few years, there is still a difference between personal and limited company borrowing, especially on standard properties.
 Some borrowers (irrespective of the tax implications) are more focused on the cost of borrowing and will transact in their personal names in order to keep the mortgage costs down.

-For some, the idea of setting up, and then running a Ltd Co feels inconvenient or possibly, daunting, and they simply take the view that they prefer to borrow personally as this is the simpler option.
+For some, the idea of setting up and then running a limited company feels inconvenient or possibly, daunting.
+We have plenty of clients who simply take the view that it's much simpler to borrow personally and prefer to do so, and that's completely fine!